illnesse/openhab2_pub_001/README.md

   - binding-systeminfo - 2.4.0.SNAPSHOT
   - binding-tplinksmarthome - 2.4.0.SNAPSHOT
   - binding-wol1 - 1.13.0.SNAPSHOT (to be replaced by js rules/exec)
-  - binding-yahooweather - 2.4.0.SNAPSHOT (to be replaced by js rules/http)

   - Misc
     - ui-basic - 2.4.0.SNAPSHOT